 The minimum postage cost is CHF 1.80, but the Vice Presidency for Academic Affairs has decided to subsidize part of this cost, so you’ll only pay CHF 0.80 per mailing.
 Again, this cost will be charged to your myPrint account.
 To place your order, simply fill out this form and attach the document you want to have printed.

 Yes.
-The mentoring program for first-year students started again and is open to students in the MAN review course.
+The mentoring program for first-year students started again.

 We have set up the Helping Hand working group, made up of staff from the Student Affairs office as well as students from AGEPoly and the coaching service, to provide advice and run various initiatives to help you keep up your studies and look after your well-being.
 For more information, visit the Student Support webpage or the Helping Hand Instagram account or YouTube channel.
 You’ll find tips and weekly videos filled with humor and even philosophy.